ESP32andmore/PixelBlaster-Nano-PD/README.md

 ## Description

 The PixelBlaster Nano PD is a next-generation, feature-rich WLED controller in a compact form factor (32 mm x 53mm), offering USB Power Delivery 3.1 capabilities for any addressable lighting project you may have.
 It has all the features of much larger boards but at a cost point you cannot ignore.
-It supports virtually all LED strips and serial matrices using single-wire protocols, such as the WS2811 and WS2812B, to SPI (clocked-data) protocol devices, such as the WS2813 and SK9822, in 5V, 12V, 24V, and higher.
+It supports virtually all LED strips and serial matrices using single-wire protocols, such as the WS2811 and WS2812B, to two-wire SPI (clocked-data) protocol devices, such as the WS2813 and SK9822, in 5V, 12V, 24V, and higher.

 <img src="work/PixelBlaster2_front_crop.JPG" width=400>----<img src="work/PixelBlaster2_back_crop.JPG" width=400>